andalzo/Alpagut_TSML/README.md

 To use it as a library just add to your source directory.
-Set the TEST_STATUS flag off in main CMakeLists.txt and link it with the following code in your .
+Set the TEST_STATUS flag off in main CMakeLists.txt and link it with the following code in yours build system.

     add_subdirectory(...the directory of TSML...)
     target_link_library({PROJECT_NAME} {VISIBILITY_CHOICE} TSML)